TJ's Custom Gunworks

 Q: Why can't I talk to you on the phone?

-A: Well, you can, just not for free.
+A: Well, you CAN, just not for free.

-Please read my NEW POLICIES web page.
+Please read my NEW POLICIES web page for more info on all of this.

 Q: Can I drop off my gun to you?

-A: YES, but there is a $100 fee.
+A: YES, but there is a $100 fee (per visit) JUST to get in the door.

 Just like a Doctor visit or Lawyer's session.

-Please read my NEW POLICIES web page.
+Please read my NEW POLICIES web page for more information.

 A: YES!
 NO PROBLEM!
-229, 226, 228, 220, 245
+229, 226, 228, 220, 245, 230, 232, 239 and most others!

-The fee is $35 in addition to action work or a LEVEL 1 PACKAGE, or $85 alone.
+The fee is $35 in addition to action work or a LEVEL 1 PACKAGE, or $95 alone.

 Q: What is the difference between the "Bobbed Hammer" and the "Semi Bobbed Hammer" ?